kapillohanii/TicTacToeAI/README.md

 # TicTacToeAI

-Welcome to Tic-Tac-Toe unbeatable AI
+Welcome to Tic-Tac-Toe unbeatable AI!!

 -Built using Minimax Algorithm

--run main.py and try it for yourself!
+-run main.py and try it for yourself